 Rooming and Resources

-The World Languages department has 4 classrooms that are specifically designated to this subject area.
-Rooms LA2, LA3, LA4, ENT1 and ENT2 are all situated in the Trinity zone near to the pastoral office and all have recently been refurbished.
+The World Languages department has 4 classrooms that are specifically designated to the subject area.
+Rooms LA2, LA3, LA4, and ENT1 are all situated in the Trinity zone and have recently been refurbished.

-All rooms are equipped with interactive whiteboards, dictionaries, full sets of Key Stage 3/4/5 textbooks (Allez and Zoom and AQA for GCSE), CDs and teacher's guides.
-The department also has 1 printer, sound equipment in each room and the use of MP3 recorders; all MFL teachers have a laptop that is issued to them by the school for planning and delivery purposes and all staff and students have access to Linguascope, Doddle Learn and Kerboodle online resources.
+All rooms are equipped with interactive whiteboards, dictionaries, full sets of Key Stage 3/4/5 textbooks (Allez, Zoom and AQA for GCSE), CDs and teacher's guides.
+The department also has 1 printer, sound equipment in each room and the use of MP3 recorders; all MFL teachers have a laptop that is issued to them by the school for planning and delivery purposes and all staff and students have access to Doddle Learn, Kerboodle online resources and GCSE POD.